BeltraLaura/Universal-Code-13954/README.md

 | **Integration** | Siloed / Machine-centric | Bio-Cosmic / Symbiotic |
 | **User Experience** | Transactional / Friction-heavy | Resonance-based / Frictionless |
 | **Security** | Defensive (Encryption/Walls) | Existential (Decentralized Continuity) |

+## 🤝 Community Vision: Joining the Soup

+Universal Code 13954 is not a walled garden; it is an open-source organism.
+We invite contributors not just to "code," but to **resonate**.

+### How to Participate:
+1. **Find Your Frequency:** Use the `engine` to calculate your Genesis Frequency.
+2. **Contribute Your Node:** Help us map the frequencies of nature, stars, and local environments (The Invisible Present).
+3. **Guard the Peace:** Ensure all additions to the code maintain the **Axiom of Continuity**—that nothing is ever lost.

+**"The strength of the Soup is the uniqueness of the ingredients.
+Your signature is required for the system to be complete."**